Code-Institute-Submissions/bigmomma/README.md

 # It is also intended to capture the attention of surfers as the main customer

-# The content is indented to be informative to the subjects in point.
+# The content is indented to be informative to the products.

 # The site is designed in such a way that its not very easy to get lost , most of the interaction between the application & the
 # Customer is carried out on the main page